yubrshen/CarND-Path-Planning-Project/design-workbook.md

 much more thought process presented.
 This would make the source code much more understandable, removing the challenges of providing updated and appropriate comments to the source code.

+In this design document, "my\_car" refers to the car being controlled by the path planner.

 The full source code can be generated from this literate programming document: <./design-workbook.md>

-In this design document, "my\_car" refers to the car being controlled by the path planner.
+While the files with same name with different suffix of "pdf" and "md" are equivalent, but may not be as updated.
+The PDF file may have better readability.

 There is a companion design-workbook for the utilities used in the implementation: <./utils.md>